October 1, 2024

 Prompt reporting of emergency, criminal, or suspicious activities will allow campus authorities to determine if a timely warning or emergency notification is an appropriate course of action and for accurate annual statistical disclosure.
 The Security Services Department can serve as a liaison between students or employees and the Tacoma Police Department, located a short distance away.
 Security Services encourages students and employees to file reports with the Tacoma Police Department, particularly in the aftermath of a severe or sensitive incident.
 Tacoma Police will respond to campus and assist in investigations of alleged criminal offenses coordinated closely with the Security Services Department.

-Suppose you are the victim of a crime or breach of university policy and do not want to pursue action within the university’s Rights and Responsibilities process or the criminal justice system.
-In that case, you may still want to consider making a confidential report.
-With your permission, the Director of Security Services or any CSA can file a report on the details of the incident without revealing your identity.
+If you are the victim of a crime or breach of university policy and do not want to pursue action within the university’s Director of Student Accountability & Restorative Practices process or the criminal justice system, you may still want to consider making a confidential report.
+With your permission, the Director of Security Services or any Campus Security Authority (CSA) can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure a safe environment for you and others going forward.
 With such information, the university can keep an accurate record of the number of incidents involving our community, determine whether there is a crime pattern concerning a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the university.
-Pastoral and counseling staff members must report crimes to the university’s designated officials for statistical purposes only and must inform their clients that they are obligated to report.
+Confidential Resources including Pastoral and counseling staff members must report crimes to the university’s designated officials for statistical purposes only and must inform their clients that they are obligated to report.

 Security Services, Student Affairs (including Residence Life), Human Resources, and our Title IX Coordinator/Equal Opportunity Officer investigate campus crimes and complaints involving faculty, staff members, and students.
 If, after investigation, a violation of a campus policy, rule, or regulation is determined to have occurred, appropriate sanctions or corrective actions are implemented, consistent with the relevant university policies.
 In those cases, Student Affairs staff are responsible for sanctioning students; Human Resources staff work with department supervisors or the Provost’s Office to sanction faculty and staff members as appropriate.